AmanVarma1/IBM_Intership_Project/README.md

 ### 📄 Faculty Profile Builder Agent – IBM Watsonx

-Problem Statement No.30 - Faculty Digital Profile Builder (RAG-Based) The Challenge – Faculty members across higher education institutions are often required to maintain comprehensive academic profiles for accreditation (e.g., NAAC, NBA), research collaboration, promotions, and visibility.
-However, manually compiling, updating, and formatting data related to qualifications, publications, FDPs, patents, grants, and achievements is time-consuming, error-prone, and inconsistent
+Problem Statement- Faculty Digital Profile Builder (RAG-Based) Faculty members across higher education institutions are often required to maintain comprehensive academic profiles for accreditation (e.g., NAAC, NBA), research collaboration, promotions, and visibility.
+However, manually compiling, updating, and formatting data related to qualifications, publications, FDPs, patents, grants, and achievements is time-consuming, error-prone, and inconsistent.Moreover, most institutions lack a standardized and intelligent system to generate and update faculty profiles dynamically from scattered sources like CVs, research repositories, certificates, and spreadsheets.
+There is a need for a smart, automated, and user-friendly solution that can create and maintain rich, accurate digital profiles for faculty with minimal manual effort.
+Technology – Use of IBM Cloud Lite services / IBM Granite is mandatory.

 <p align="center">